ruusey/JRelay/README.md

 Once you have set up your very own plugin to run with **JRelay** it is important to know some of the important ins and outs of the packet capture and manipulation process.

 ## Capturing Packets
 Packets are containers for data exchanged between your RotMG client and Deca's servers.
 Some packets are only sent from the client to the server while some are only sent from the server to the client.
-The respective packets and their transmission source can be viewed under the `Packets` tab of the JRelayGUI.
+The respective packets and their transmission source can be viewed under the `Packets` tab of the **JRelayGUI**.
 If you chose to capture packets and modify their data or stop their transmission there are a few important things to note:
 1. Because packet hook callbacks are passed a generic untyped packet, The generic packet must be cast to the desired packet type.
 2. If you chose to capture **AND MODIFY** a packet you **MUST** explicitly send the modified packet to its required destination using  `sendToClient(Packet packet)` and `sendToServer(Packet packet)` which are superclass methods of `JPlugin`.
 3. If you wish to capture a specific packet and **STOP** its transmission change the Packet's `boolean send;` field to `false`